 Jaffa-coloured cliffs envelop you as you glide along a mirror-like Katherine River in Nitmiluk (Katherine) Gorge, one of the most remote – and magical – destinations you’ll find in the NT.
 Whether you join a cruise, hire a kayak or hike in to check out the rock art, Nitmiluk will satiate your wanderlust while allaying any social distancing concerns.
 The gorge is near the outback town of Katherine; the best time to visit is during the dry season, from May to September.

 The Northern Territory is home to some special accommodation and one of the standouts is Longitude 131° at Uluru-Kata Tjuta.
-Scheduled to reopen in September, the luxury camp features 16 tented pavilions with unobstructed views across a desert landscape to “the rock”.
+The luxury camp features 16 tented pavilions with unobstructed views across a desert landscape to “the rock”.
 There’s also a restaurant and bar in a central lodge, with all the creature comforts you could want.

 Widely known as The Olgas, Kata Tjuta is a big group of domes about 40 kilometres west of Uluru (and actually taller than the monolith).